 - Freeze Mode: Some may retreat, loose energy and find they unable to move forward during times of stress.
 For this type of person it would be helpful to take on activities that will recharge and energise the nervous system.

-When we activate the fight or flight mode, this is nature’s way of preparing us to meet a challenge or a threat.
+When we activate the fight, flight or freeze mode, this is nature’s way of preparing us to meet a challenge or a threat.
 A serious threat such as meeting a man eating tiger stimulates a pattern of physiologic reflexes in your body designed to help us survive.

 Our heart rate and blood pressure increase, our muscles tense in anticipation of running or fighting.
 Our blood is shunted away from your skin and digestive organs into your muscles and clotting is activated so you can stop bleeding quickly in case of injury.
 Our pupils open wide, and all of our senses are sharpened.
 Adrenaline and other stress-related hormones are pumped into our bloodstream to provide with extra energy.

-All of these biological changes occur for survival – imagine what is going on in the body if you are in constant fight or flight mode.
+All of these biological changes occur for survival, so imagine what is going on in the body if you are in constant fight or flight mode.

 The most important step you can take to help you move through this period in your life is to talk to someone.
 Talking about your stress with a compassionate, non judgmental and caring person will make you release the heavy burdens you may be carrying.